ionutbalutoiu/ironic-hyperv/README.md

 2. Execute the following scripts (found in this repository) on the Hyper-V node.
 This will install the OpenStack.

-    - `juju/prerequisites.sh` -> it gets all the dependencies and it installs Juju stable version
+    - `juju/prerequisites.sh` -> it gets all the dependencies and it installs Juju stable version.
     - `juju/get-charms.sh` -> it gets the required Juju charms (JUJU_REPOSITORY env variable must be set, this points to a directory where all the charms will be saved)
     - `juju/deploy.sh` -> it installs Openstack AIO (includes nova-compute configured with Ironic driver and LXC containers for some services) using `openstack-ironic.yaml` Juju bundle.
 Script does some steps that must be done before running `juju-deployer`.